rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

     The Dell docs do not explain the reason for precaution btw . . .

+## Pools (Disk groups)

+!!! info

+    A pool is an aggregation of one or more disk groups that serves as a container for volumes.
+Virtual and linear storage systems both use pools.
+A disk group is a group of disks of the same type, using a specific RAID level that is incorporated as a component of a pool, that stores volume data.
+For virtual pools, when volumes are added to a pool the data is distributed across the pool's disk groups.
+For linear pools, which can only have one disk group per pool, volumes are also added to the pool, which contains the volume data.

+### Adding a disk group

+## Spare disks (for fault tolerance)

+!!! info

+    Spare disks are unused disks in your system that you designate to automatically replace a failed disk, restoring fault tolerance to disk groups in the system.
+Types of spares include:

+    - Dedicated spare.
+Reserved for use by a specific linear disk group to replace a failed disk.
+Most secure way to provide spares for disk groups, but expensive to reserve a spare for each disk group.
+    - Global spare.
+Reserved for use by any fault-tolerant disk group to replace a failed disk.
+    - Dynamic spare.
+Available compatible disk that is automatically assigned to replace a failed disk in a fault-tolerant disk group.

+## Volumes and volume groups

+!!! info

+    A volume is a logical subdivision of a virtual or linear pool and can be mapped to host-based applications.
+A mapped volume provides addressable storage to a host (for example, a file system partition you create with your operating system or third-party tools).

+### About virtual and linear storage

+This product uses two different storage technologies that share a common user interface.
+One uses the virtual method while the other one uses the linear method.

+Virtual storage is a method of mapping logical storage requests to physical storage (disks).
+It inserts a layer of virtualization such that logical host I/O requests are mapped onto pages of storage.
+Each page is then mapped onto physical storage.
+Within each page the mapping is linear, but there is no direct relationship between adjacent logical pages and their physical storage.

+Some advantages of using virtual storage are:

+- It allows performance to scale as the number of disks in the pool increases.
+- It virtualizes physical storage, allowing volumes to share available resources in a highly efficient way.
+- It allows a volume to be comprised of more than 16 disks.

+Virtual storage provides the foundation for data-management features such as thin provisioning, automated tiered storage, SSD read cache, and the quick rebuild feature.

+## Volume mapping

+!!! info

+    Mappings between a volume and one or more initiators, hosts, or host groups enable hosts to view and access the volume.
+There are two types of maps that can be created: default maps and explicit maps.
+Default maps enable all hosts to see the volume using a specified LUN and access permissions.
+Default mapping applies to any host that has not been explicitly mapped using different settings.

+!!! note

+     A LUN identifies a mapped volume to a host.
+Both controllers share a set of LUNs, and any unused LUN can be assigned to a mapping.

 ## Best Practices

 ### Pool setup